Stronger Polarization for the Deletion Channel: High probability of

 where $D>0$ is a constant dependent on the input distribution and on the deletion rate $\delta$. \end{lemma} \begin{IEEEproof} We consider the event $A''$, defined as follows.
-Under the event $A''$, some index $j< \strut\hat{\ell}$ in $\bfG_\RN{1}$ is a `1' and was not deleted (where $\hat{\ell}$ was set in \eqref{l_based_on_ln}).
-Clearly: $A''\Rightarrow{}A'$, hence,
+Under the event $A''$, some index $j< \strut\hat{\ell}$ in $\bfG_\RN{1}$ is a `$1$' bit and was not deleted by the channel (where $\hat{\ell}$ was set in \eqref{l_based_on_ln}).
+Clearly $A''\Rightarrow{}A'$, hence,